Henry Charteris: Life

 He was the eldest son of Henry Charteris, Printer to the King in Scotland (this status allowed printing of Bibles and other restricted books).
-He was educated at the University of Edinburgh, graduating with an MA 1587 and being bcreated a "Regent" (the equivalent of a Fellow) in 1589.
+He was educated at the University of Edinburgh, graduating with an MA 1587 and made a "Regent" (the equivalent of a Fellow) in 1589.
 He was a student in the first class taught by Robert Rollock, which numbered four future professors, two of whom, Charteris and Patrick Sands, later became principals of the university.
 In 1599 he was appointed Professor of Divinity and, following the death of Rollock, Charteris was also appointed Principal, having been recommended by Rollock on his deathbed.

 To the principalship was then attached the professorship of divinity, and the salary, which had been four hundred, was increased in 1601 to six hundred Scots merks.
 In 1617, when James VI and I visited Scotland, a disputation was held before him at Stirling Castle by the professors of the university, but Charteris declined to take part in it.
 Among the royal puns on this occasion, James is said to joked on Charteris, 'His name agreeth very well unto nature, for charters contain much matter yet say nothing, but put great purposes in men's mouths.'

 On 20 March 1620 Charteris resigned his office, having been called to be minister of North Leith.
 On 19 April 1627 he was recalled to fill the chair of professor of divinity, with a salary of a thousand merks and a house.
 He died in July 1628 and his position as Principal was filled by Patrick Sands.